Skip to main content

 ERPNext has the largest install base in this group and the most multilingual depth.
 13-year history, mature regional accounting, real customers across continents.
 The AI is the gap.
 ChatGPT's own framing is that ERPNext AI is "mostly add-ons": changAI for natural-language queries, NextAI as a Frappe app calling Gemini, Ollama and ChatGPT custom integrations, Composio as the API glue layer.
 None of that is wrong, none of it is bad, and ERPNext is a real piece of software.
 It just isn't AI-native; the AI sits on top of an ERP designed before AI mattered.

-Akaunting and Manager.io are bookkeeping tools, not full ERP, and neither has AI.
+Akaunting and Manager.io are bookkeeping tools, not full ERP, and neither markets an AI agent as a core feature today.
 Akaunting is GPL v3 with a SaaS option; Manager.io is proprietary but free for desktop.
 Both do the basics well (chart of accounts, invoicing, expenses, basic reports) and stop there.
-If your need is small-business bookkeeping with a clean UI and you don't need AI or a 789-table ERP backbone, they are honest options.
-If you came to this page searching for open-source AI accounting, the AI half of the pitch is missing.
+If your need is small-business bookkeeping with a clean UI and you don't need AI or a full ERP backbone, they are honest options.
+If you came to this page searching for open-source AI accounting, the AI half of the pitch is the gap.

 Odoo Community has the scope.
 LGPL v3, self-host on Postgres, large addon ecosystem covering manufacturing, CRM, inventory, e-commerce.
 The catch is that most of the AI features in the Odoo brochure ship in Odoo Enterprise, not in the Community edition.
 ERPClaw doesn't gate.
-The 478 foundation actions and the 3,126 actions across 46 modules are all in the open GPL v3 repo.
+Every action across every module is in the open GPL v3 repo.
 If you compare AI-native peers, the closest one in spirit is the AI-native cloud option Rillet, which is closed-source and SaaS-only.
 ERPClaw is the open-source-and-self-hosted version of that architecture choice.

 Hosting, license, database: the practical matrix